What are good rules for success in life — the rules that motivated and focused students follow to do well in school and beyond?

 How many times a day do you check social media?
 Ten times?
 Twenty?

 Would you be surprised to learn that some teens check social media 100 times a day?
-Social media and email are addictive.
+Social media is addictive.
 Often we spend more time mindlessly scrolling than we realise; we waste valuable attention we could use elsewhere.

 One of my top rules for success is to only check email and social media three times a day, as far as possible.
 Stick with it to become a more disciplined student.